November 16, 2018

-While ice packs are fine and dandy, cold-water immersion generally produces a greater and longer lasting change in deep tissues, making it a more efficient way of cooling large groups of muscles simultaneously.
+While ice packs are fine and dandy, cold-water immersion generally produces the best results for our deep tissues, making it a more efficient way of cooling down large groups of muscles at once.
 While a polar plunge sounds like a great idea in theory, the practice is breathtaking, and in the worst way.
-But here’s the good news: to see benefits from cold water immersion, all you really need is water at 50 to 60 degrees Fahrenheit to see the same benefits from an ice bath.
+But here’s the good news: to reap the benefits of cold water immersion, the water only really needs to be around 50 to 60 degrees Fahrenheit.
 So cool, but not freezing, water should do the trick.

 Gillanders suggests only soaking for 10 to 15 minutes max, and if you’re legs feel stiff when stepping out of the tub, that’s totally normal — “that’s just the cold working on repairing the trauma to your tissue on a micro-level, and you’ll feel much better the next day,” he explained.

 As for the best ways to refuel after a long run, Runner's World has some suggestions for that, too.